Top Writing Tips

 Know our story.

 Read our undergraduate and graduate profiles online.
 Keep up with the latest institutional news.
 Follow our sports teams.
 Follow the institution on social media.
 Watch the videos on our YouTube channel.
 Go to events on campus.
 Help your audience understand how the members of our community live our vision, purpose, and values.

 Know our numbers.

 If you need facts and figures about Lewis & Clark, the institutional research office is the place to go.

 Writing for the web is different.

 The digital universe has its own rules.
-See our Guide to Writing for the Web [link to digital media guide page].
+See our guide to writing for the web.